 - 1. two introductory courses

-- 2 calculus
+- 2. calculus

 - 3. four intermediate theory courses (Econ 80a, 82b, 83a, and 184b)

 - 4. four electives

-- 5. two 2-credit foundational literacy practicums (Econ 25a and 26b) (for students who entered Brandeis in Fall 2019 or later)
+- 5. students must also satisfy the writing intensive and oral communication requirements

 The courses in items 1 and 3 represent the six core courses.
-In addition to the six core courses, the four electives, the two practicums, and calculus, there is an optional senior honors thesis.
+In addition to the six core courses, the four electives, and calculus, there is an optional senior honors thesis.

 The introductory courses.
 The required introductory courses are Econ 10a (Introduction to Microeconomics) and Econ 20a (Introduction to Macroeconomics).
 (Econ 10a is a prerequisite for Econ 20a.
-Completion of Econ 2a with a grade of B+ or higher may be substituted for Econ 10a.)
-The introductory courses are offered each semester.
+Completion of Econ 2a with a grade of B+ or higher can substitute for Econ 10a.)
+The introductory courses are offered each semester and by the Summer School.
 Students must earn a grade of C or higher in both introductory courses to continue with the major.
 A prospective major who receives a grade of C- or lower must retake the course and will not be allowed to enroll in core courses for which that course is a prerequisite until a grade of C or higher has been attained.